mathetos/foogallery-owl-carousel-template/readme.txt

 Owl Carousel for FooGallery let's you display your images in a wide variety of formats and combinations.
 It can be a very simple slider of any size with text overlays.
 It can show multiple images per "stage".
 And now (since version 1.0.3) it supports navigation by hashtag urls, meaning you can push the slides to a specific slide from anywhere on the page with a url like `<a href="#slide3">`.

-If you are enjoying FooGallery Owl Carousel, [consider giving a small donation of any amount](https://www.mattcromwell.com/products/foogallery-owl-carousel/).
-Your donations help support local San Diego nonprofits with their hosting and web maintenance costs.

 [See full documentation for Owl Carousel here](http://docs.fooplugins.com/foogallery/owl-carousel/)

+**ABOUT MATT CROMWELL**
+> I'm Head of Support and Community Outreach at [WordImpress](https://wordimpress.com).
+Our most popular plugin is [Give](https://wordpress.org/plugins/give), the leading donation plugin for WordPress.
+I build custom WordPress plugins and themes and blog frequently at [mattcromwell.com](https://www.mattcromwell.com) on WordPress, Religion and Politics, and Family life.
+>
+> If you are enjoying FooGallery Owl Carousel please consider [giving a donation](https://www.mattcromwell.com/products/foogallery-owl-carousel) or [leaving a kind review](https://wordpress.org/support/view/plugin-reviews/foogallery-owl-carousel-template).
+All donations provided through my website go to [help San Diego nonprofit organizations with their hosting and web maintenance](https://www.mattcromwell.com/help-me-help-others/).

 **FEATURES**